thegraidenetwork/rubric-creator/README.md

 ### Building

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `-prod` flag for a production build and the `--aot` flag for ahead-of-time compilation (recommended);

 ### Running unit tests